RSS-Bridge/rss-bridge/README.md

 ### Create a bridge

-Create the new bridge in `bridges/ExecuteBridge.php`:
+Create the new bridge in e.g. `bridges/ExecuteBridge.php`:

 ```php
 <?php